-KEY ACHIEVEMENTS BY APRIL 2023
+KEY ACHIEVEMENTS BY AUGUST 2023

 July 2021 Launch of the mRNA Technology Transfer Programme.
-Afrigen is selected as the Centre for mRNA Technology Development and Transfer (hub) and Biovac as the first partner to receive the technology.
-A Consortium is formally established between African Union/Africa CDC, Afrigen, Biovac, Medicines Patent Pool, SAMRC, and the World Health Organization.
-September 2021 • WHO selects Bio-Manguinhos from Brazil and Sinergium Biotech from Argentina as the partners in the PAHO region.
-February 2022 • The Republic of Korea is selected as a global biomanufacturing training centre that will serve all LMICs wishing to produce biologicals, such as vaccines, insulin, and monoclonal antibodies.
-April 2022 Following an expression of interest, WHO publishes the full list of biomanufacturing companies selected to become Programme Partners and receive the mRNA vaccine technology platform from Afrigen.
-July 2022 The COVID-19 mRNA vaccine produced in South Africa is demonstrated to be immunogenic and not reactogenic in mice.
-October 2022 The COVID-19 mRNA vaccine manufacturing process is successfully scaled up to 10 ml - in vitro transcription (target 1 litre for Phase I/II clinical trial).
-December 2022 • The COVID-19 mRNA vaccine manufacturing process is successfully scaled up to 100 ml.
-January 2023 Immunisation of hamsters with a representative vaccine batch to demonstrate pre-clinical immunogenicity and efficacy initiated.
-February 2023 Phase I/II clinical trial design is internally approved.
-Between March 2022 - April 2023 • Representatives from 11 countries have received the hands-on Introduction to the mRNA technology training at Afrigen: Argentina, Bangladesh, Brazil, Egypt, India, Indonesia, Senegal, Serbia, South Africa (Biovac), Tunisia and Vietnam.
+Afrigen is selected as the Centre for mRN Technology Development and Transfer (hub) and Biovac as the first partner to receive the technolog A Consortium is formally established between African Union/Africa CDC, Afrigen, Biovac, Medicine Patent Pool, SAMRC, and the World Health Organization.
+A y.
+IS February 2022 The Republic of Korea is selected as a global biomanufacturing training centre that will serve all LMIC wishing to produce biologicals, such as vaccines, insulin, and monoclonal antibodies.
+S April 2022 WHO publishes the list of 15 biomanufacturing companies selected to become Programme Partner and receive the mRNA vaccine technology platform from Afrigen.
+S July 2022 The COVID-19 mRNA vaccine produced in South Africa is demonstrated to be immunogenic and no reactogenic in mice. ot October 2022 The COVID-19 mRNA vaccine manufacturing process is successfully scaled up to 10 ml - in vitr transcription (target 1 litre for Phase I/II clinical trial).
+0 December 2022 The COVID-19 mRNA vaccine manufacturing process is successfully scaled up to 100 ml.
+April 2023 The COVID-19 mRNA vaccine manufacturing process is successfully scaled up to 1L.
+April 2023 Technology Transfer Package 1a, including equipment and raw materials to manufacture vaccine u to 1L IVT and facility layouts, is shared with the Partners.
+Afrigen launches the mRNA technology hu facility in the presence of Dr. Tedros Adhanom Ghebreyesus, Director General of WHO. p b May 2023 Immunogenicity, safety, and efficacy of a representative vaccine batch is demonstrated in a pre clinical hamster challenge animal model.
+2- July 2023 Process description at 100ml IVT scale is shared with the Partners.
+August 2023 Technology Transfer activities kick off at Biovac with a workshop attended by Afrigen (sending uni and Biovac (receiving unit). t) August 2023 On-site gaps and needs assessment conducted by MPP at Biovac (South Africa) and Institut Paster de Tunis (Tunisia). ır March 2022 - August 2023 Representatives from 13 countries have received the hands-on Introduction to the mRNA technolog training at Afrigen: Argentina, Bangladesh, Brazil, Egypt, India, Indonesia, Nigeria, Pakistan, Senega Serbia, South Africa (Biovac), Tunisia and Vietnam ıy I,